vicenteg/dataflow-example/README.md

 steps enter the "Running" state.
 Though they're running, they won't be doing much since there are not yet any messages available on the newly-created topic.

-So let's, run the injector pipeline to create some messages.
+So let's run the injector pipeline to create some messages.
 This pipeline will inject data into the pubsub topic for the streaming job to consume.

 ```bash